ncatlab/nlab-content/pages/3/3/0/7/27033/content.md

 ## In dependent type theory

++-- {: .standout}
+This section appears to be original research, as there doesn't seem to be any existing literature on the distinction between a "truncated" LPO and an "untruncated" LPO.
+=--

 In the context of [[dependent type theory]], the usual limited principle of omniscience is expressed as

 $$\prod_{f:\mathbb{N} \to \mathbb{2}} (\exists x:\mathbb{N}.f(x) = 1) \vee \left(\prod_{x:\mathbb{N}} f(x) = 0\right)$$